This suite of binary phase diagram ‘movies’ can be used to understand the energetic balances

 of the original development of the MAGMA website, all the binary phase diagrams were remade in Flash

 format and CGI scripts were written to control movie playback.
-Browser plugins and standalone players
+At the time, browser plugins and standalone

 Go straight to the Movie Selector!